Psychology

 - Behavioral and psychophysiological correlates of emotion regulation;

-- Psychopathology and the treatment of mental disorders such as depression, anxiety, and schizophrenia;
+- Psychopathology and the treatment of mental disorders; and

 - Personality assessment

-More detailed information on faculty interests can be found on the faculty profile pages, which can be accessed below.
+More detailed information on faculty interests can be found on our faculty & staff page here, or university profiles linked below.

 Next Steps for Clinical Psychology Graduates and Professional Resources